SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 This post investigates the following questions:
 **Where should we steer a model?** And **how expressive can steering actually be?**

 By comparing steering and finetuning through a first-order lens, we find that often the best place to steer is **after the skip connection**, where attention and MLP outputs meet.
 Steering here is more expressive than steering individual submodules, and it ends up looking a lot closer to what finetuning does.
-Using this insight, we build lightweight post-block adapters that train only a fraction of the model’s parameters and achieve **remarkably close performance to SFT**.
+Using this insight, we build lightweight <span style="color:green">post-block</span> adapters that train only a fraction of the model’s parameters and achieve **remarkably close performance to SFT**.

 **Note**: This post is aimed at readers comfortable with transformers and some linear algebra.
 We’ll keep the math light but precise.